legendy4141/LanceDB/docs/src/integrations/voxel51.md

 2. Compute embedding vectors for samples or patches in your dataset, or select a model to use to generate embeddings.

-3. Use the `compute_similarity()` method to generate a LanceDB table for the samples or object patches embeddings in a dataset by setting the parameter `backend="lancedb"` and specifying a `brain_key` of your choice.
+3. Use the `compute_similarity()` method to generate a LanceDB table for the samples or object patches embeddings in a dataset by setting the parameter `backend="lancedb"` and specifying a `brain_` of your choice.

 4. Use this LanceDB table to query your data with `sort_by_similarity()`.